gwizdek/OuterWorlds-UEVR-Plugin/README.md

 DLSS Installation is optional, but highly recomended.
 The DLSS 4 upscaler that uses Transformer Model really shines in this game.
 Unfortunatelly TOW doesn't support DLSS out of the box, but there is a way to add it - through a FSR -> DLSS bridge.

+*Note: There are many different ways to setup DLSS4.
+Feel free to do it your way.*

 1) Download FSR2 Bridge
 Go to Nexus Mods and download `FSRBridge - DLSS` [**link**](https://www.nexusmods.com/starfield/mods/196?tab=files).
 Unpack it into `..\TOWSpacersChoice\Indiana\Binaries\Win64\` folder.